brooksjoey11/truckops/README.md

 - The complete system architecture
 - Technical foundation requirements (GCP + VM + OpenClaw)
 - Business domains and their relationships
+- The Orchestrator Agent – the central conversational interface
-- All planned agents and their capabilities
+- All planned specialist agents and their capabilities
 - Data, memory, and records structure
 - Memory, learning, and self-improvement architecture
 - Development, testing, and release processes
-- Step-by-step foundation build runbook
+- Step‑by‑step foundation build runbook

 ---